bitsofcotton/p1/README.md

 # bitsofcotton/p1
-Eliminate invariant structure from given series if argument is proper and series is deterministic.
+Eliminate invariant structure from given series if argument is proper and the series is deterministic.

 # Contexts
 There exists toeplitz matrix and their solver faster algorithms, so this is extension to them.
 For another meaning of this in randtools generic tips 6 that excludes complexity into accuracy on inner product, invariantP1 function returns invariant structure that \[0, &alpha;\[ register computer with whole input and whole deterministic computed output has on the variable dimension if status dimension is enough.
+If we work any one function recursion series,

+we can correctly vanish invariant with proper argument into p1.

+This is guaranteed with randtools general tips a,

+but we can define a function that one of a proper variable range or

+a proper guard length for large enough one.

 # How to use:
     P1<double> p(/* status length */, /* variable dimension */);